Able, Gifted and Talented students

 - In-class support is offered to those students who would benefit from extra help in lessons, however, we do encourage students to be independent learners and not to become over-reliant on Learning Support Assistants (LSAs)

-- Curriculum Support Assistants are available in English, and Science.
+- Curriculum Support Assistants are available in English, Maths and Science.

 - Support during Y9 in making option choices.